50 years Public Eye

 - The 2015 launch of the Responsible Business Initiative as part of a coalition of 70 organisations.
 Thanks to the support of its members and volunteers, Public Eye managed to gather over 40,000 signatures.
 It is also involved in the initiative's steering committee.

-- The 2011 publication of Swiss Trading SA - Switzerland, trade and the resource curse, a reference book that reveals the real role Switzerland plays as the world’s most important trading hub.
+- The 2011 publication of ”Commodities: Switzerland’s most dangerous business”, a reference book that reveals the real role Switzerland plays as the world’s most important trading hub.
 In 2014, Public Eye first conceived the type of regulation that this sector could be subject to, with the creation of a theoretical authority supervising the commodity sector, which was given the name "ROHMA".

 - The revocation of multiple patents claimed for traditional knowledge (Cape Pelargonium in 2010) and on life itself (Monsanto's melon in 2016) after registering complaints with the European Patent Office.